 Acupressure Massage Therapy

 ACUPRESSURE uses the exact Acu-points as in Acupuncture in Traditional Chinese Medicine (TCM).
-Instead of using needles as the form of stimulation, deep pressure is applied to the Acu-points.
-Acupressure is based on energy work on “meridiens” or sen lines in Asian massage systems.
+Instead of using needles as the form of stimulation, gentle to deep pressure is applied to the Acu-points.
+Acupressure is based on energy work on the “meridians” or zen lines in Asian massage systems.
 Friction is a common massage technique in Acupressure where the therapist works at a specific knot with their thumb or fingers.
-The movement and pressure are targeted with intention.
+The movement and pressure are applied with intention.
 It can go along or across the band of the muscle, tendon or ligament fibers.
 This is the part of the massage that “hurts so good” and is a feature of deep tissue massage.

-Acupressure can be a 60-minute or 90-minute session.
-The longer the session is, the more the time to work the muscle tissue and achieve a treatment-type results.
+Acupressure can be a 60-90 minute session.
+The longer the session is, the more the time to work the muscle tissue, energy stimulation and rebalancing.